Against the Law

 Daisy & D is the eighth film made by a winner of the Iris Prize.
 With Lynsey Beauchamp and Darren Jelley it was shot in Wales last summer.

-Following the screening Iris Prize Festival Director Berwyn Rowlands will host a Q&A with the Against the Law Director Fergus O'Brien (Inside Harley Street, Life After Suicide, Stephen Fry: out there), writer Brian Fillis (Tatau, Sirens, Excluded) and actor Daniel Mays (Born to Kill, Rogue One, Line of Duty).
+Following the screening Iris Prize Festival Director Berwyn Rowlands will host a Q&A with the Against the Law Director Fergus O'Brien (Inside Harley Street, Life After Suicide, Stephen Fry: out there), and Writer Brian Fillis (Tatau, Sirens, Excluded).

 In partnership with: